joshbruce/fourth-earth-raw/public/extensions/content.md

 Given how attached players may get to tools, especially if they very unique, it is very important that the mechanic for this is consistently applied, known to players, and makes sense given the setting, theme, and context (a character puts a knife in a drawer and goes on vacation, when they return it's disintegrated; there should be a good reason for that).

+Basic guidelines (same applies to "Becoming unskilled" section):

+1. Decay is only tallied on characters actively playing the game; you shouldn't about opening a character who hasn't aged a day but whose tools are useless and somehow forgot how to do all they did before.
+2. The player should be given a method by which to intentionally maintain tools and practice skills at a cost, which should be recurring and automated by the facilitator or player, the schedule for which is agreed to by both; a tax.

 ## Becoming unskilled

 **Extends:** Skills and tools